AtomCrafty/yukatool/README.md

 # How do I use it?
 Yukatool is completely command-line operated.
 The basic syntax is as follows:
 `yuka.exe [flags] <task> <arguments...>`
-Flags do **not** have to be at the beginning and can be sepecified in a long or short form:
+Flags do **not** have to be at the beginning and can be specified in a long or short form:
 `-rvw` adds the flags `--raw`, `--verbose` and `--wait`
 Which flags are available depends on the task you want to execute.